Jackson County, OR

 RVEM

-Hygiene & Safe Water 2914
+Hygiene & Safe Water 3591

-Water, Sanitation and Hygiene (WASH) related emergency preparedness and outbreak response has become one of the most significant and aucial public health issues in recent history.
+Water, Sanitation and Hygiene (WASH) related emergency preparedness and outbreak response has become one of the most significant public health issues in recent history.
 Emergencies can include natural disasters (hurricanes, floods and droughts), man-made disasters (chemical spills into waterways) and outbreaks (infections linked to water exposure after disaster).

 Having clean and safe water in an emergency situation to meet drinking, sanitation and hygiene needs is essential for every person.